ygor-sena/42cursus-NetPractice/README.md

 ## How to use the repository

 There are two folders: `net_practice` and `solutions`.
-The first directory contains the exercises to be done and the second folder have the solutions for each one of the 10 levels.
+The first directory contains the exercises to be done and the second folder have the answers for each one of the 10 levels.

 ## References